slchavesr/slchavesr.github.io/readme.md

 ## Commitee and Mantainance

-The current edition, **Fall 2019**, is currently organized by the following graduate students:
+The current edition, **Winter 2020**, is currently organized by the following graduate students:

 - Félix Baril Boudreau (fbarilbo)
-- Sergio Chaves (schavesr)
+- Udit Ajit Mavinkurve (umavinku)
-- Brandon Doherty (bdoher)
+- Marios Velivasakis (mvelivas)

-And [schavesr](https://github.com/slchavesr) is currently in charge of maintaining the website.
+And [BBFelix](https://github.com/BBFelix) is currently in charge of maintaining the website.

 ### Previous Organizers